 Imagine you could see the impact of ocean acidification on marine life.
-There's a simple experiment you can try at home.
-Grab a seashell from your last beach trip, buy a fizzy drink, and put the seashell in the drink.
-Observe it after a few days.
-You'll notice the seashell dissolving gradually, illustrating the effects of ocean acidification.
+There's a simple experiment you can try at home: grab a seashell from your last beach trip, buy a fizzy drink, and put the seashell in it.
+After a few days, you'll notice the seashell dissolving — a rough illustration of what's happening, far more slowly, in the ocean itself.

 Science | Ages 11-14